Below are listed resources to help with different technologies incorporated in the Plum Borough School District.

 The above link will show you how to log in to Google Apps for Education, where you'll be able to access your students' Gmail and Google Classroom.
 Classwork, homework, and other information about your students' courses will be available on Google Classroom.

-with your child's student ID number and we will provide that information.
-If your student is in grades K - 4 and you do not know their lunch code, please reach out to his/her teacher or email firstname.lastname@example.org
+Note: Students in grades K - 12 will use the password PBsd@####, where the four numbers equal their respective four digit lunch codes.
+If you do not know their lunch code, please reach out to his/her teacher or email firstname.lastname@example.org.

 Clever is a platform that allows you to use a single login account to access almost all of our online applications and systems.